 The only way to mount this transom saver is via bracket attachment.
-Those who want to attach it with roller cradle would have to look for other options.
+Those who want to attach it with a roller cradle would have to look for other options.

-8. Pactrade Marine Transom Saver – Attractive, Strong And Adjustable
+8. Pactrade Marine Transom Saver – Attractive, Strong, And Adjustable

-This transom saver by Pactrade is a heavy-duty but despite that has great aesthetics.
+This transom saver by Pactrade is heavy-duty but despite that has great aesthetics.
 It would not ruin the overall look of the boat when you’re towing it behind the truck.
 Therefore, those who are conscious about the look of the boat would be glad to have their hands on this one.

 The material used in its construction is aluminum and has a straight design where pieces go into each other.
 Thus, being a two-layered structure, it offers maximum protection against any sort of turbulence.
-Aluminum used in saver is anodized which means it does not catch the rust.
+Aluminum used in saver is anodized which means it does not catch rust.

 Furthermore, because of its lightweight, it is easy to carry it around.